blackrhinoabm/BlackRhino/tests/README_tests.md

     test.environment__initialize_households_from_files(["tests/environments/", "test_all_methods", "tests/log/"])
-        Tests whether households are properly initialized by the environment from config files saved in tests/agents/households/, prints the number of households expected and read and then prints the households
+        Tests whether households are properly initialized by the environment from config files saved in tests/agents/households/, prints the number of households expected and read and then prints the households test.environment__get_agent_by_id(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether the function fetches the agent by an ID (string).
+If it works correctly, it should print an agent with "bank_test_config_id" identifier.
+This depends on the agent of this identifier being in the /agents/ directory, from which the agents are initialized. test.environment__read_transactions_for_banks(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests wehther the transactions in the bank files are read correctly.
+It first clears all the accounts and prints empty books, and then reads the accounts and should print the banks with the transactions as specified in the config files within /agents/banks/. test.environment__read_transactions_for_firms(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests wehther the transactions in the firm files are read correctly.
+It first clears all the accounts and prints empty books, and then reads the accounts and should print the firms with the transactions as specified in the config files within /agents/firms/. test.environment__read_transactions_for_households(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests wehther the transactions in the household files are read correctly.
+It first clears all the accounts and prints empty books, and then reads the accounts and should print the households with the transactions as specified in the config files within /agents/banks/. test.environment__check_global_transaction_balance(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether the check for global balance for a transaction type

+    # Tests for Transaction
+    test.transaction__init(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether the initialization of a transaction works, and prints the ID of the initialized transaction, the assignment of which is all initialize does on Transaction. test.transaction__del(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can delete the transaction, prints whether it exists, deletes it, and then prints whether it exists again.
+    test.transaction__get_type_(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the type of the transaction and prints it (test_type). test.transaction__set_type_(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the type of the transaction and prints it (test_type), then changes it (new_type) and prints it again. test.transaction__get_asset(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the asset of the transaction and prints it (test_asset). test.transaction__set_asset(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the asset of the transaction and prints it (test_asset), then changes it (new_asset) and prints it again. test.transaction__get_from_(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the from of the transaction and prints it (test_from). test.transaction__set_from_(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the from of the transaction and prints it (test_from), then changes it (new_from) and prints it again. test.transaction__get_to(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the to of the transaction and prints it (test_to). test.transaction__set_to(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the to of the transaction and prints it (test_to), then changes it (new_to) and prints it again. test.transaction__get_amount(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the amount of the transaction and prints it (15). test.transaction__set_amount(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the amount of the transaction and prints it (15), then changes it (25) and prints it again. test.transaction__get_interest(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the interest of the transaction and prints it (0.01). test.transaction__set_interest(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the interest of the transaction and prints it (0.01), then changes it (0.02) and prints it again. test.transaction__get_maturity(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the maturity of the transaction and prints it (1). test.transaction__set_maturity(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the maturity of the transaction and prints it (1), then changes it (2) and prints it again. test.transaction__get_time_of_default(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the time_of_default of the transaction and prints it (1). test.transaction__set_time_of_default(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the time_of_default of the transaction and prints it (1), then changes it (2) and prints it again. test.transaction__this_transaction(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can add values to the transaction all at once, and then prints the transaction, the attributes should be (type, asset, from, to, 1, 2, 3, 4) respectively. test.transaction__add_transaction(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can add a transaction to the books of agents automatically.
+Creates a transaction with attributes (type, asset, test_household, test_firm, 1, 2, 3, 4) and adds it to the books of the two agents automatically, after which it prints the books of these two agents.
+    test.transaction__remove_transaction(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can remove a transaction from the books of agents automatically.
+At first it does the same as transaction__add_transaction but then it removes the transaction from the books of the two agents and prints these agents again. test.transaction__print_transaction(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can print the transaction properly.
+Prints the transaction from transaction__add_transaction in a nice xml format.
+    test.transaction__str(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can print the transaction properly.
+Prints the transaction from transaction__add_transaction in a nice xml format.
+    test.transaction__write_transaction(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can print the transaction properly.
+Prints the transaction from transaction__add_transaction in a nice xml format.
+    test.transaction__clear_accounts(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can clear accounts of a bank properly, so it reflects the removal on the other party involved in the transaction as well.
+The test prints the accounts of banks and households, then clears the accounts of bank_test_config_id bank, printing the accounts of the aforementioned again, showing the appropriate transactions gone. test.transaction__purge_accounts(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether purging accounts works properly.
+Prints the books of test_household and test_firm which have a transaction with amount = 0.
+Then the accounts globally are purged and the two abovementioned agents are printed again, correctly not showing the transaction with amount = 0.